Steps to Effective Project Cost Management

 Establish a resource planning plan

-- Define your resource requirements
+- Define your resource needs

-- Estimate the cost of each of them
+- Estimate the cost of each

-- Identify your needs for specific durations
+- Identify your needs over specific periods of time

 Use a dedicated tool